Search for rare or forbidden decays of the $D^{0}$ meson

 The main sources of systematic uncertainties in the signal yields are associated with the model parametrizations used in the fits to the signal modes and backgrounds, the fit biases, and the limited MC and data sample sizes available for the optimization of the Fisher discriminants.
-Systematic uncertainties that impact the signal efficiencies are due to assumptions made about the distributions of the final-state particles in the signal simulation modeling, the model parametrizations used in the fits to the normalization modes, the normalization mode branching fractions, tracking and PID efficiencies, and luminosity.

-The uncertainties associated with the fit model parametrizations of the signal modes are estimated by repeating the fits with alternative PDFs and also with the fixed signal parameters allowed to vary within the statistical uncertainties obtained from fits to the signal MC samples.
-The systematic uncertainties in the fit biases for the signal yields are taken from the ensembles of fits to the MC samples.
-We vary the value of the selection criterion for the Fisher statistic, change the size of the blinded optimization region, and also retrain the Fisher discriminant using a training sample with a different ensemble of MC samples.
+The uncertainties associated with the fit model parametrizations of the signal modes are estimated by repeating the fits with alternative PDFs.
+This involves swapping the Cruijff and Crystal Ball functions, using Gaussian functions with different asymmetric widths, and changing the number of functions used.
+For the background, the order of the polynomials is changed and the \argus\ function is replaced by a second-order polynomial.
+The fits are also performed with the fixed signal parameters allowed to vary within the statistical uncertainties obtained from fits to the signal MC samples.
+The systematic uncertainty is taken as half the maximum deviation from the default fit.

+The systematic uncertainties in the corrections on the fit biases for the signal yields are taken to be the statistical uncertainties on the ensembles of fits to the MC samples described above.
+The systematic uncertainty due to knowledge of the Fisher discriminant shape is obtained by varying the value of the selection criterion for the Fisher discriminant, changing the size of the blinded optimization region, and retraining the Fisher discriminant using a training sample with a different set of MC samples.
+The uncertainty is taken as half the maximum difference from the yield obtained with the default Fisher discriminant criterion.
 Summed together, the total systematic uncertainties in the signal yield are between 0.4 and 1.9 events, depending on the mode.

+Systematic uncertainties that impact the calculation of the branching fractions of the signal modes are due to assumptions made about the distributions of the final-state particles in the signal simulation modeling, the model parametrizations used in the fits to the normalization modes, the normalization mode branching fractions, tracking and PID efficiencies, and luminosity.

-Since the decay mechanism of the signal modes is unknown, we vary the angular distributions of the simulated final-state particles from the \Dz\ signal decay, where the angular variables are defined following the prescription of Ref.~\cite{Aaij:2013cma}.
-We weight the three angular-variable distributions of the phase-space simulation samples with a combination of $\sin$, $\cos$, $\sin^2$, and $\cos^2$ functions of the angles and assign the change in the calculated reconstruction efficiency as a systematic uncertainty.
+Since the decay mechanism of the signal modes is unknown, we vary the angular distributions of the simulated final-state particles from the \Dz\ signal decay, where the three angular variables are defined following the prescription of Ref.~\cite{Aaij:2013cma}.
+We weight the reconstruction efficiencies of the phase-space simulation samples as a function of the angular-variable distributions, trying combinations of $\sin$, $\cos$, $\sin^2$, and $\cos^2$ functions.
+Half the maximum change in the average reconstruction efficiency is assigned as a systematic uncertainty.